 The periods of the graphs were found by Borinsky and Schnetz \cite{BSphi3}, and we thank them for making the pre-publication results of their computations available to us.

+Let us reiterate the computational observations made in Section~\ref{sec doubled 3 reg}.
+Table~\ref{tab:table 1} shows how the size of the minimal graph (measured by number of vertices or by number of connections) in the equivalence class of a doubled $\phi^3$ graph relates to the first appearance of numbers in the period of the $\phi^3$ graph as calculated by Borinsky and Schnetz \cite{BSphi3}.
+This table shows that a graph having a small (by one of the above measures) member of its equivalence class is one explanation for a low weight period appearing in a higher loop order graph.

+We also investigated particular equivalence classes computationally including the Mobius-Kantor graph which has a finite equivalence class with a unique simple graph as the minimal element, and the family of of the triple triangle which we were not able to get a conclusive handle on and so must remain for future investigation.

+In view of the table it is interesting to understand which doubled $\phi^3$ graphs have small minimal graphs.
+We showed in Proposition~\ref{prop bipartite small} that starting from a bipartite $\phi^3$ graph gives a minimal graph with at most half the number of vertices, and we conjecture in Conjecture~\ref{conj not bipartite} that all other graphs have minimal graphs with more vertices.

-As shown in Section~\ref{sec doubled 3 reg}, being able to find a minimum graph of a given graph can give us information on the period of said graph.
+Since being able to find a minimum graph of a given graph can give us information on the period of said graph, it is also useful to have an algorithm to generate minimal graphs.
 Unfortunately, the brute force algorithm takes a long time to run, and is not conducive to efficiently finding such minimum graphs.